Article Generation Guide for "Why Our Rivers Are Polluted?" Series

 Section titled “File Organization:”/src/components/ interactive/ OpinionSlider.jsx GuessBeforeReveal.jsx [etc.] infographic/ PollutionBreakdown.jsx (uses Nivo ResponsivePie) TrendChart.jsx (uses Nivo ResponsiveLine) [etc.] multimedia/ RiverMap.jsx (React Leaflet) BeforeAfterSlider.jsx [etc.]

-/public/data/ ganga-pollution-data.json yamuna-sewage-data.json [etc.]Quality Checklist
+/public/data/ ganga-pollution-data.json yamuna-sewage-data.json [etc.]Example Component Integration

 Section titled “Example Component Integration”Good Example: